kellyrmilligan/node-rev/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kellyrmilligan/node-rev/badge.svg?branch=master)](https://coveralls.io/github/kellyrmilligan/node-rev?branch=master)

 ### why?
-`gulp-rev` and `grunt-rev` are great, but what if you want to just use package.json scripts for your dev and build?
+`gulp-rev` and `grunt-rev` are great, but what if you want to just use package.json scripts for your dev and build process?

 ### node api
 ```